Breadcrumb

 TAKE ACTION

-At the end of the form they are asked to look back on their responses and choose 3 or 4 behaviors/skills that they would like to improve in the coming semester - encouraging them to take control of their education.
+At the end of the form they are asked to look back on their responses and reflect on challenges that were out of their control, as well as those things they could have chosen to do differently, encouraging them to take control of their education.

 *Self-reflection is a skill that can help beyond college, and institutions can help support its development.